LOFAR constraints on the repetition & environments of CHIME FRBs: Discussion

 \subsection{Constraints on frequency dependence of FRB activity}

 We determine upper limits on the burst rates at LOFAR frequencies and then use these to constrain the frequency dependence of FRB activity.
-Our most constraining burst rate limit of $\lambda<0.05 \textrm{h}^{-1}$ comes from observations of FRB~20200120E.
+Our most constraining burst rate limit of $\lambda<0.05 \textrm{h}^{-1}$ (above a fluence threshold of 21 Jy ms) comes from observations of FRB~20200120E.
 For comparison, FRB~20180916B, which has the only published detections around 150\,MHz, exhibits a Poissonian burst rate of $0.08^{+0.01}_{-0.02} \textrm{h}^{-1}$, with 29 bursts detected in about 356 hours of exposure \citep{gopinath24}.
 This is not much larger than the strictest rate limit from our sample.
 However, in the case of FRB~20180916B, the burst activity is confined to only $\sim$25\% of a $\sim$16-day periodic window, meaning that a Poissonian rate model does not adequately describe its activity.

 We compare our rate constraints with those presented by \citet{tian2023} who conducted targeted observations with the MWA around $185$\,MHz.
 They report burst rate limits of $<0.53 \textrm{h}^{-1}$ for FRB~20201124A (with 4 to 50 times lower sensitivity than LOFAR) and $<0.15 \textrm{h}^{-1}$ for FRB~20190117A (with sensitivity ranging between equivalent and 10 times lower than LOFAR).
 In contrast, we obtain a more stringent limit for FRB~20201124A of $<0.16 \textrm{h}^{-1}$ at similar frequencies, while our constraint for FRB~20190117A of $<0.21 \textrm{h}^{-1}$ is consistent with the MWA result.